GPlates/GPlates/pygplates/wheel/README.md

 (which is referenced by the wheel-building script `build_manylinux_wheels.sh` within the Docker container).
 On Windows this command-line should work in PowerShell (command-line console).

-This will build the wheels for each currently supported Python minor version (eg, 3.8, 3.9, 3.10, 3.11, 3.12), test them and then copy them to the `wheelhouse` sub-directory of the root source directory (ie, `$(pwd)/../../wheelhouse/`) on the host (ie, outside Docker container).
+This will build the wheels for each currently supported Python minor version, test them and then copy them to the `wheelhouse` sub-directory of the root source directory (ie, `$(pwd)/../../wheelhouse/`) on the host (ie, outside Docker container).

 By default all available CPU cores will be used when building pyGPlates.
 You can change this by adding the CMAKE_BUILD_PARALLEL_LEVEL environment variable (set to the desired number of cores to use).